-Vietnam has been known as not only the safest destination to travel to Southeast Asia, but also one of the most beautiful.
-Having a lot to offer, both in culture and natural beauties often make Vietnam quite an overwhelming place for first-timer visitors.
-To make your first time in Vietnam easier and help you get the most of your travel experience, we have created an ultimate list of what to do in Vietnam, and most useful travel tips to get most out of your first Vietnam experience.
+Vietnam has been known as not only the safest destination to travel to Southeast Asia but also one of the most beautiful.
+Having a lot to offer, both in culture and natural beauty often make Vietnam quite an overwhelming place for first-timer visitors.
+To make your first trip to Vietnam easier and help you get the most out of your travel experience, we have created an ultimate list of what to do in Vietnam, and the most useful travel tips to get the most out of your first Vietnam experience.

 For first-timers in Vietnam, Hanoi is always a great base to start your trip in the north.
 Existing for more than 1000 years, Hanoi enchants its visitors with the charms of the old and the new.
-There are a lot to do and see in and around Hanoi.
-First-time visitors should spend your time in Hanoi to get the most out of your experience.
+There is a lot to do and see in and around Hanoi.
+First-time visitors should spend their time in Hanoi to get the most out of your experience.

-As one of the biggest cities in Vietnam, you can enjoy a lot of things during your trip; must things to do including Hanoi City Tour, joining cooking class, going on a food tour, visiting Long Bien market and morning market for a photo tour and day trip to the world’s wonder Ninh Binh.
+As one of the biggest cities in Vietnam, you can enjoy a lot of things during your trip; must things to do include Hanoi City Tour, joining a cooking class, going on a food tour, visiting the Long Bien market and morning market for a photo tour and day trip to the world’s wonder Ninh Binh.

-Muong Hoa Valley is home to several H’mong villages with Lao Chai and Ta Van villages are the worthiest treks with much less tourists than Cat Cat and even better scenery.
-Muong Hoa valley also challenges you with rocky slopes yet still manageable with inexperienced folks.
+Muong Hoa Valley is home to several Hmong villages with Lao Chai and Ta Van villages being the worthiest treks with much fewer tourists than Cat Cat and even better scenery.
+Muong Hoa valley also challenges you with rocky slopes yet is still manageable with inexperienced folks.

 – Fansipan Peak

-Lantern Festival on 14th night of every lunar month.
+Lantern Festival on the 14th night of every lunar month.